Why do I need my lipoma removed?

 To make a diagnosis your doctor will feel and look at your lump.
 In most cases your doctor can recognise and diagnose a lipoma easily this way.
 Sometimes you might need an ultrasound scan of the area.

 But rarely doctors can’t tell for certain whether the lump is a lipoma or not.
 Lipomas can be confused with malignant (cancerous) tumours, called liposarcomas.
-Although liposarcomas do not start from having a lipoma, your doctor may feel it is best to remove your lipoma, or take a biopsy from it so that they can be certain it is a lipoma.
+Your doctor may feel it is best to remove your lipoma, or take a biopsy from it so that they can be certain it is a lipoma.

 Lipomas don’t usually need removing.
 But in some cases you, or your doctor, might want your lipoma removed.
 This might be because